defano/wyldcard/README.md

 ## Stacks of Cards

 A HyperCard stack consists of one or more cards grouped together in an ordered list (analogous to a stack of index cards or a Rolodex).
-Only one card is ever visible to the user inside the stack window and when the current card changes as result of navigating away, the contents of the new card appear in place of the old card.
+Only one card is ever visible to the user inside the stack window at any given time.
+When the user navigates from one card to another, the contents of the new card appear in place of the old card.

+Cards are comprised of two layers of graphics and user interface elements: a background and a foreground (called the `card` layer).
+Each card has a unique foreground, but its background can be shared between cards.
+Backgrounds, cards, and stacks could contain their own scripts in Apple's HyperCard, but this version does not allow scripting these elements.

 The `go` command is used to navigate between cards: